-, the simple reason is copyright.
-As you don’t appreciate your writing plagiarized by others without permission for personal or commercial use, neither does a music artist.
+Did you ever wonder why you never see song lyrics quoted in books?
+The simple reason is a small legal matter known as copyright.
+Just as you don’t appreciate your writing plagiarized without permission for personal or commercial use, neither do music artists.

-If you absolutely must quote lyrics in your book, use lyrics from songs written before 1923.
-In the United States, much of the music published before then is in the public domain, meaning it’s free for anyone to use for any purpose.
+If you absolutely must quote actual lyrics in your book, consider using songs written before 1923.
+In the United States, much of the music published before then is in the public domain.
+Meaning it’s free for anyone to use for any purpose.

 Your best option is originality.
 Write it yourself.